Furkan9015/proust-inference/README.md

 ## Model

 The default checkpoint (`nappenstance/proust_v0`) is a 309M parameter GQA-S2 Transformer trained on protein sequences.
+More on the naming, Proust and his driver *in Search of Lost Time* later.

 - **Architecture**: GQA-S2 (Grouped Query Attention with S2 KV-sharing and VO-RoPE)
 - **Hidden dim**: 1024, 24 layers, 16 heads, 2 KV heads